neumeist/neumeist.github.io/_pages/talks.md

 Presentations given by members of my group:

+* Dmitry Kondratyev, **Implementation and benchmarking of a columnar analysis framework for searches of the Higgs boson decays into two muons**, CompTools2021: Computational Tools for High Energy Physics and Cosmology, 22-26 Nov 2021, Lyon, France.
 *	Arnab Purohit, **Experimental searches for low & high mass Higgs bosons**, Hunting SUSY at HL-LHC, India, Nov 22-26, 2021.
 * Jan-Frederik Schulte, **Searches for new physics in CMS in events with leptons and photons in the final state**, EPS-HEP2021: European Physical Society Conference on High Energy Physics, DESY and University of Hamburg, 26-30 Jul 2021, Video only (Virtual World).
 * Dmitry Kondratyev, **The first evidence for Higgs boson decay to a pair of muons**, American Physical Society April Meeting 2021, 17-20 Apr 2021, Video only (Virtual World).